pentacledotai/defi-learning/atomics/leverage.md

 Cryptocurrencies are notorius for their volatility as they are.
 This is partially because of the prevalence of leverage in crypto markets;
-levered speculators often end up forcibly liquidating thie positions on relatively small price moves, further adding to the momentum.
+levered speculators often end up forcibly liquidating their positions on relatively small price moves, further adding to the momentum.